hyperledger/fabric-private-chaincode/README.md

 cd $FABRIC_PATH; git checkout tags/v2.3.0
 ```

-Note that Fabric Private Chaincode currently does not work with the Fabric `master` branch, therefore make sure you use the Fabric
+Note that Fabric Private Chaincode may not work with the Fabric `master` branch.
+Therefore make sure you use the Fabric `v2.3.0` tag.
-`v2.3.0` tag.
-This is important as our build script applies some patches
-to the fabric peer to enable FPC support.
+This is important as our build script applies some patches to the fabric peer to enable FPC support.
 Make sure the source of Fabric is in your `$GOPATH`.

 ### Build Fabric Private Chaincode